NeilJustice/ZenUnitAndMetalMock/README.md

 |`THEN_RUN_TEMPLATE_TESTS(HighQualityTestClassName, TemplateArguments...)`|Registers a `TEMPLATE_TEST_CLASS` templatized with `TemplateArguments...` to be run when `ZenUnit::RunTests(argc, argv)` is called.
 For use after `RUN_TEMPLATE_TESTS`.|
 |`THEN_SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason, TemplateArguments...)`|Skips a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.
 For use after `SKIP_TEMPLATE_TESTS`.|

-### Maximizing Mutation Coverage With Random Value Testing
+### Maximize Mutation Coverage By Testing With Random Values

-ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today or automatically in the 2020s with an LLVM-powered mutation testing framework.
+ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today during code reviews or automatically at CI/CD time in the 2020s with LLVM-powered mutation testing framework [Mull](https://github.com/mull-project/mull).

 |Random Value Generating Function|Description|
 |--------------------------------|-----------|